fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 What this is:

-* A guide on how to properly apply scarcely documented modern OpenGL functions.
+* A guide on how to apply modern OpenGL functionality.

 What this is not: